simonagren/simonagren.github.io/content/posts/2020-03-04--azurebot-nodejs-part3/index.md

 In the previous post, we tried the Bot in Microsoft Teams using **ngrok**, and we also added a **@mention**.

 This post will be a bit code-heavy.
 A lot needed to be explained and a lot going on behind the scenes.
-Hopefully, this put things a bit into context.
+Hopefully, this puts things a bit into context.

 Dialogs are powerful in Bot Framework 4, and we could utilize them in very structured ways, and complicated branched conditional situations.